bscout9956/basicsr-dataset-creator/README.md

     `python prepareDataset.py`
       - You may need to use python3 instead...
       - You may also want to open the script in a software like Notepad++ to edit its settings...
-      - **I strongly recommend checking the percentages inside select_tiles.py**
+      - If you plan to train a 1x Model, go with `prepare_dataset_1x.py`, there are specific changes that make it faster than the regular script.
   7. Check for the results inside the datasets folder once the script finishes running...
   8. Go to the root of your clone BasicSR folder
   9. Head to ../BasicSR/codes/options/train/
       - Pick a YML file as a template and edit its settings according to your dataset
-      - Rename your model accordingly, put a creative and relevant name on it, preferrably with the scale before it
+      - Rename your model accordingly, put a creative and relevant name on it, preferably with the scale before it
         - e.g: 4x_ScaleTreesGames, 8x_WaterCups, 2x_RandomAnimals
       - Match the scale according to the dataset, the default for this script is 4
       - Check the datasets indications inside the YML (for both val and train) and if you are a Windows user change all forward slashes (/) to double backslashes (\\).